 Yes, that’s right.
-The React Native Community team believes that, by default, developers should choose Expo CLI over their own React Native CLI.
+The React Native docs believes that, by default, developers should choose Expo CLI over their own React Native CLI.
 Why?
 Well, React Native CLI and Expo CLI aren’t exactly competitors; rather, they are two techniques vying for the same goal.
 Specifically, Expo solves some tricky barriers that are exclusive to mobile development, but its techniques are too opinionated for a broad framework like React Native.

 However, in the last 24 months, Expo has released some dramatic changes, many of which bridge the gap between itself and React Native CLI.
 Today, the question is more “Why not Expo?”.

 Part 1: Refresher on Expo CLI and React Native CLI

 React Native compiles into Swift / Objective-C / Kotlin / Java, but still requires XCode (iOS) and Android Studio to compile the native code into mobile binaries.
 XCode and Android Studio enable developers to boot an app onto a real plugged-in iPhone or Android device.
 They are also both infamous for flirting with “Application Not Responding” error messages.